Wangaratta - Bullawah Cultural Trail

 12. Yarraboyn and Womboyn - Red Kangaroo and Grey Kangaroo

-The Yarraboyn and Womboyn story speaks of the strong and meaningful relationships between neighbouring tribes in sharing and trading resources, as well as the importance of building relationships and sharing between cultures and communities.
+The Yarraboyn and Womboyn story speaks of the strong and meaningful relationships between neighbouring tribes in sharing and trading resources.
+This story relates to the origins of the red and grey kangaroo and the importance of building relationships and sharing between different cultural groups and communities.

 13. Yirradwor - Magpie